Care home costs UK

 • What would most likely cause the weekly fee to increase after admission?

-If you need wider background on funding, the useful guides page is the best supporting page to read next.
+If you need wider background on funding, the care costs and funding guides page is the best supporting page to read next.

 Questions to ask before agreeing

-Use these to compare care home fees more clearly
+Use these questions to compare care home prices more clearly

 • Is this the full weekly fee or are there extras beyond the headline figure?